T4ras123/Computer-Vision-Zero-to-Hero/models/CNNs/GoogLeNet/README.md

 - **Hyperparameter Sensitivity:** Requires careful tuning of filter sizes for optimal performance.

 ## Other Considerations
 The design emphasizes the trade-off between depth, width, and computational efficiency.
-Using inline LaTeX (e.g., $3 \times 3$ filters) makes it easier to describe spatial dimensions and operations.